acederberg/captura-text-portfolio-assets/captura-text-assets/pages/ABOUT.rst

 My Experience with Technologies
 -------------------------------------------------------------------------------

-I first found my interest in computers as a young teenager.
-I played around by jailbreaking my iPod, HTML sheets, and more.
+I first found my interest in computers as a young teenager, where I played around jail-breaking my iPod, basic browser stuff using HTML sheets and java-script, and more.
 Eventually, I forgot about this as I had other interests (principally music and sport).

 About two years into college (while getting my applied mathematics degree) I had to take a class in ``Matlab``.
 I found ``Matlab`` to be very easy to pick up and